-To protect existing creatures and habitats and to ensure that new development caters for wildlife:
+To protect existing creatures and habitats and to ensure that new development caters for wildlife by ensuring that:

-- ensuring that new developments are located on sites where they will have the least impact on biodiversity.
-Areas of high biodiversity value, even those without a statutory designation should be avoided. - Ensuring Cornwall Biodiversity Action Plan Priority Habitats within Newquay Parish (see map EL2) are safeguarded and re-created and physical links are maintained between areas of high biodiversity value to maintain effective ecological networks. - Within development sites, areas of semi-natural habitat should be retained and linked to other areas of habitat off-site. - To ensure that new developments are designed to achieve a net gain in wildlife by creating, restoring, enhancing and linking areas of semi-natural habitat.
-Adequate information prepared by suitable experienced ecologists should be supplied with planning applications to show that a net-gain in biodiversity is possible and is the intended outcome.
+- New developments are located on sites where they will have the least impact on biodiversity and that areas of high biodiversity value, even those without a statutory designation, should be avoided. - Cornwall Biodiversity Action Plan Priority Habitats within Newquay Parish are safeguarded and re-created and physical links are maintained between areas of high biodiversity value to maintain effective ecological networks. - Areas of semi-natural habitat, within development sites, are retained and linked to other areas of habitat off-site. - New non-householder developments are designed to achieve a net gain in wildlife by creating, restoring, enhancing and linking areas of semi-natural habitat.